progirep/BBPhoto/README.md

-# BBPhoto
+# Boardsaver

-Whiteboard semi-automatic photo cleaning program, with optional gphoto integration under Linux
+A Semi-automatic cleaning program for whiteboard photos.
+It is able to interface gphoto2 under Linux.